veden/Rampant/README.md

 0.15.7 -
 - Feature: Difficulty Scaling - A mod options to control how quickly the ai performs actions
 - Fixed: Spelling on mod option
-- Improvement: Exposed nocturnal toggle and difficulty scaling to interop
+- Improvement: Exposed nocturnal toggle and difficulty scaling to remote interop

 0.15.6 -
 - Feature: Nocturnal Mode - Causes Rampant attacks waves to only spawn at night.
-Best use with daylight Extender mod.
+Best use with daynight Extender mod.

 0.15.5 -
 - Tweak: Increased ai refund from 2 to 3